-Parents should pick up their children's Christmas gifts on Tuesday, December 19 between 8 a.m. and 4 p.m. at the Clarksville Post Of-
+Parents should pick up their children's Christmas gifts on Tuesday, December 19 between 8 a.m.
+Any gifts purchased may be left at and 4 p.m. at the Clarksville Post Office in the basement.

 Blood drive is December 19 in Clarksville